CPHS/OPHS Glossary of Terms

 Medical Device:

-An instrument, apparatus, implement, machine, contrivance, implant,
+An instrument, apparatus, implement, machine, contrivance, implant, in

-a component part, or accessory which is:
+part, or accessory which is:

 - Recognized in the official National Formulary, or the United States Pharmacopoeia, or any supplement to them;